astaveski/rochester/README.md

    * Number of persons per room (Typical standard is a max of 1.5 persons per room)

 ### Persons per Bedroom
+Although final determinations are made on a case-by-case basis, HUD typically defines a household as "overcrowded" if there are more than 2.0 people per livable bedroom.
+In accordance with this standard, I define a household as "overcrowded" if the number of people in the household divided by two is greater than the number of bedrooms in the household.
+I make an exception for one-person households, who I assume are comfortable living in studio/efficiency apartments.
+I also examine more spacious thresholds of 1.5 persons per bedroom and 1.0 persons per bedroom.

+This file also examines the demographics of individuals living in overcrowded households.
+These characteristics include:
+* Household income
+* Sex
+* Race
+* Disability status

+### Persons per Room
+Overcrowded is defined as having one or more rooms less than the listed threshold.
+Severely overcrowded is defined as having two or more rooms less than the listed threshold.
+A standard health measure of overcrowding is 1.5 persons per room.